Five courses and a minor dissertation

 Technical skill alone is no longer enough for those at the top.
-The EMBA at the UCT GSB works with emerging areas of scholarship to equip leaders and executives with the necessary soft skills and organising principles that will enable them to build resilience and make better decisions.
+The Executive MBA programme at the UCT GSB works with emerging areas of scholarship to equip leaders and executives with the necessary soft skills and organising principles to enable you to build resilience and make better decisions.

-The EMBA curriculum comprises five contact Courses, plus a dissertation.
-The interactive nature of the programme requires that you must attend all contact Courses and contribute to the collective experience.
+The interactive nature of the programme requires you to attend all contact courses and contribute to the collective experience.

-This first Course will enable you to start the construction of a conceptual framework for systemic management practice, which all other Courses will develop further.
+This first course enables you to start the construction of a conceptual framework for systemic management practice, which subsequent courses will develop further.
 The learning processes and projects are designed to introduce and embed systemic practices in your own management practice.

-In this Course you will explore opportunities for future value creation.
-The Course integrates key concepts from the fields of economics, finance, globalisation and entrepreneurship into a strategic framework.
+In this course you will explore opportunities for future value creation.
+The course integrates key concepts from the fields of economics, finance, globalisation and entrepreneurship into a game plan.
 It guides the establishment of a strategic intent and identifies and organises the activities, resources, capabilities, structures and processes needed to realise this.

-Focusing on operations, this Course will give you an in-depth understanding of how internal and external customer value is created in terms of quality, cost, volume and timing.
-The course aims to construct a cybernetic conceptual model of operations and to apply this to the value chain of the organisation and its different functions.
+Focusing on operations, this course gives you in-depth understanding of how internal and external customer value is created in terms of quality, cost, volume and timing.
+The course aims to construct a cybernetic conceptual model of operations and shows you how to apply this to the value chain of the organisation and its different functions.

-The Course will focus on enabling you to develop a new way of being in strategic management and leadership.
-By allowing you to dwell on and reflect on particular experiences using relevant theoretical concepts, as well as through trying out various heuristics and thought experiments, you will begin to experiment with different ways of being that will unlock new competence, agility and resilience in the workplace.
+This course focuses on enabling you to develop a new way of being in strategic management and leadership.
+By allowing you to reflect on particular experiences using relevant theoretical concepts, as well as through trying out various heuristics and thought experiments, you will begin to experiment with different ways of being that unlock new competence, agility and resilience in the workplace.

-In this Course, you will broaden your focus to take in the wider socio-economic context in which business and other institutions operate.
+In this course, you broaden your focus to take in the wider socio-economic context in which business and other institutions operate.
 It is designed to instil an appreciation that an organisation is only as viable as the socio-economic system of which it is a part.

-The dissertation marks the final phase of your EMBA.
-You will be required to write a 25 000 word research report on a topic of relevance to your organisation or context that demonstrates your understanding of the research process and your ability to apply this.
+The dissertation marks the final phase of your Executive MBA.
+You will be required to write a 25 000-word research report on a topic of relevance to your organisation or context that demonstrates your understanding of the research process and your ability to apply this.